IMAGINE OUR TOUR AS A DELICIOUS DISH AND OUR INGREDIENTS ARE:

 - FOCUS ON SUSTAINABILITY choosing, for example, restaurants, artisans and food and wine makers who source local and seasonal foods.
 On some of our tours, we feature walks in natural parks in order to learn about the local flora, fauna and geology

-- AGRITURISMI** and/or ALBERGHI DIFFUSI*** are featured in all our tours for a meal and/or a stay to experience life as a local!
+- AGRITURISMI** and/or ALBERGHI DIFFUSI*** are featured in all our tours in Italy for a meal and/or a stay to experience life as a local!

 - SLOW FOOD PRESIDIA (worldwide initiatives that support quality production at risk of extinction) that we feature on our tours through visits and/or tastings, showcasing what is important to us